ciandotson/PipelineProject_Cian_Dotson/README.md

 Donor 2 (6dpi): https://sra-pub-run-odp.s3.amazonaws.com/sra/SRR5660045/SRR5660045

-To get the SRA Normalized data for each of these accessions, simply use `wget`
+To get the SRA Normalized data for each of these accessions, simply use `wget`:

 `wget https://sra-pub-run-odp.s3.amazonaws.com/sra/SRR5660030/SRR5660030`